zafatar/bd/index.md

 				<b>January 2021</b> - We have enriched <a href="http://bigearth.net" target="_blank">BigEarthNet</a> with Sentinel 1 images to support research on multi-modal/cross-modal image analysis for Earth observation.
 			</li>
 			<li class="list-group-item text-justify">
-				<b>December 2020</b> - Our codes and methods to reduce the negative impact of noisy land-use and land-cover annotations for Earth observation have been made public here: <a href="https://noisy-labels-in-rs.org" target="_blank">noisy-labels-in-rs.org</a>.
+				<b>December 2020</b> -
+				We have made public the outputs of our initial research to reduce the negative impact of noisy land-use and land-cover annotations for Earth observation here: <a href="https://noisy-labels-in-rs.org" target="_blank">noisy-labels-in-rs.org</a>.
 			</li>
 			<li class="list-group-item text-justify">
 				<b>November 2020</b> - I'm one of the program committee members of <a href="https://www.bigdatafromspace2021.org" target="_blank">Big Data from Space 2021</a> Conference co-organised by the <a href="https://www.esa.int" target="_blank">European Space Agency (ESA)</a>, the Joint Research Centre (JRC) of the European Commission, and the European Union Satellite Centre (SatCen).